karmatobgyel/arpspoof/README.md

 ### INTRO
+GUI Address Resolutions Protocol (APR) Spoofing written in python

+## Features
-GUI Address Resolutions Protocol (APR) Spoofing written in python Discovers the list of host IP address and mac address in the local area network Shows the possible Gateway IP address
+- Discovers the list of host IP address and mac address in the local area network
+- Shows the possible Gateway IP address
-Shows available network interfaces
+- Shows available network interfaces
-Sniff the basic http username and password
+- Sniff the basic http username and password

 ## More To Implement
 - SSL sniffing